robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 ---

-# PARSE FOREST is THE LEAST OF YOUR CONCERNS
+# PARSE FOREST is KINDLY and ATTENTIVE

-- Returns the parse trees which were matched
+- Constructs and returns the matched parse trees

+- Applies reductions

+	- This is how you construct *your* objects

 ---